-The last source of data is the Bureau van Dijk's ORBIS database, which contains publicly available information about firms, including balance sheets and income statements, as well as a detailed description of the activity of the firm.
+The last source of data is Bureau van Dijk's ORBIS database, which contains publicly available information about firms, including balance sheets and income statements, as well as a detailed description of the activity of the firm.

-3.2 DESCRIPTIVE STATISTICS
+3.2 Descriptive Statistics

 Following the previous literature on trade and the labor market, I focus only on manufacturing firms.
-This is also a sector having the strongest ties with the rest of the world through trade and it employs a substantial part of the Swiss labor force.
+This is also the sector with the strongest trade ties to the rest of the world, while it employs a substantial part of the Swiss labor force.
 In order to focus on firms active in the labor market, I restrict the sample to firms posting at least 5 job ads in the period 2012-2014 and at least 10 job ads in the period 2012-2017.
 The result is a list of 1,752 firms of which 89% made at least one import transaction and 81% at least one export transaction in the period 2014-2015.

-I use the Country of origin/destination to separate transactions with the Euro area from the rest.
-I merge the product classification with the Broad Economic Categories (BEC) to distinguish Consumption goods from Intermediate goods and Capital goods.
-I translate all the skills and merge them to the skill classification, which is produced by Burning Glass Technology and it is largely used in the literature.
-This skill-matching allows me to group skills into 512 clusters and into, more tractable, 28 skill families.
-Using the job titles, and following the algorithm created by Mihaylov and Tijdens (2019), I generate five task measures related to each job ad: non-routine analytic, non-routine interactive, routine cognitive, routine manual and non-routine manual tasks.
-The five measures sum up to 1 for each job and are then aggregated into a routine intensity index (RTI) ranging between -1 and 1: 1 indicates that the occupation contains only routine tasks, and -1 indicates that the occupation contains only non-routine tasks.
-Still using the job titles, I also assign to each vacancy an offshorability measure based on the index constructed by Autor and Dorn (2013).
-This indicator assigns to each occupation a value based on the degree to which the job can be relocated abroad.
-In particular, it indicates how much a job requires interpersonal interaction or high proximity between the worker and the work location to be performed.
+I use the country of origin/destination to separate transactions with the Euro area from the rest fo the world.
+I merge product classifications with the Broad Economic Categories (BEC) to distinguish consumption goods from intermediate goods and capital goods.
+I translate all the skills to English and merge them with the Burning Glass Technology skill classification system, which is largely used throughout the literature.
+This skill-matching allows me to group skills into 512 clusters and into, more tractable, 28 skill families.12 Using the job titles, and following the algorithm created by Mihaylov and Tijdens (2019), I generate five task measures related to each job ad: non-routine analytic, non-routine interactive, routine cognitive, routine manual and non-routine manual tasks.
+The five mea-

-8Figures D.1 and D.2 in the appendix show the presence of substantial variation in the distributions of skills by industry and occupation, respectively.
+12Figure C.1 in appendix shows two examples of job postings together with the skills and the skill families extracted.
+Figure D.2 in appendix exhibits the distribution of the variables skill and skill families.
+Figures E.1 and E.2 in the appendix highlight the presence of substantial variation in the distributions of skills by industry and occupation, respectively.
 This highlights how an analysis at the skill level can point out dynamics that can not be analyzed using traditional measures of occupations or industries.